shylux/ch.bfh.bti7081.s2015.rot/doc/task01/First Analysis.md

 ## 2. Key Features
 - Management of personal information
-- Retrieval of important informations (meetings, prescriptions, medication, instructions)
+- Retrieval of important information (meetings, prescriptions, medication, instructions)
-- Contact-function to the responsable person (questions, usw.)
+- Contact-function to the responsable person (questions, etc.)
 - Emergency-function (If there is needed help immdiately)
 - Deploy free time, so recpetionsist can invite to a meeting
 - Creating and managing appointments